abetusk/iao/sandbox/boilerplate/README.md

 To the extent possible, the source code is dedicated to the public domain (CC0) and can be used for any purpose, even commercial, by anyone.
+Third party libraries are used that are not under a CC0 license but instead are libre/free licensed, allowing for commercial reuse (please see the LICENSE section for more details).

 I don't know if "PROJECT"
-is worth anything nor do I know if NFTs are a worthwhile idea but perhaps we can start to have a conversation that isn't a continuous stream of incredulous dismissals and start to examine the reality of the ecosystem that we've developed around digital goods and intellectual property.
+is worth anything nor do I know if NFTs are a worthwhile idea but perhaps we can start to have a reasonable conversation about the reality of the ecosystem that we've developed around digital goods and intellectual property.